pingcap/docs-cn/upgrade-tidb-using-tiup.md

 # Upgrade TiDB Using TiUP

-This document is targeted for users who want to upgrade from TiDB 3.0 versions to TiDB 4.0 versions, or from TiDB 4.0 to a later version.
+This document is targeted for users who want to upgrade from TiDB 3.0 or 3.1 versions to TiDB 4.0 versions, or from TiDB 4.0 to a later version.

 If you have deployed the TiDB cluster using TiDB Ansible, you can use TiUP to import the TiDB Ansible configuration and perform the upgrade.